History of Londonderry Conservation Commission

 A conservation commission may be created at any time when a municipality votes to create one, or, if the charter of a municipality permits it, when the legislative body of the municipality votes to create one.
 (Added 1977, No. 250 (Adj.
 Sess.), § 1.)

 At the 1996 Londonderry Town Meeting Article 8 was presented “to see if the town would have a conservation commission.”
-The voters approved this articlce, and the Select Board interviewed numerous candidates and appointed Kevin Beattie, Berthe Cowles, Gary Grout, Ellen Ogden and Robert Twitchell to Londonderry’s first Conservation Commission.
+The voters approved this article, and the Selectboard interviewed numerous candidates and appointed Kevin Beattie, Berthe Cowles, Gary Grout, Ellen Ogden and Robert Twitchell to Londonderry’s first Conservation Commission.
 The first Conservation Commission meeting was held on June 13, 1996 with Kevin Beattie as chair.
 This first meeting was mostly a discussion of each member’s issues.
-Topics discussed included trails, planting trees downtown, acquiring town forest through gifts, being a source of information on conservation matters, seeking grants, monitoring ponds and streams, the town plan, Lowell Lake purchase by the state and Class 4 roads.
+Topics discussed included trails, planting trees downtown, acquiring town forest through gifts, being a source of information on conservation matters, seeking grants, monitoring ponds and streams, the town plan, Lowell Lake purchase by the State and Class 4 roads.

 Within a month, problems began with attendance, and by 2001 there were only two members remained on the Commission.
 Finally in early 2002 three new members came onto the Commission with the understanding that they should not participate unless they planned to attend meetings regularly.
 Since that time the Commission has been actively functioning in large part because of commitment by the Commissioner members.